KasparEtter/ef1p/pages/email/email.md

 </figcaption>
 </figure>

-These two headers are not only convenient for users, they also make unsubscribing more secure since mail clients don't include them when forwarding a message.
+These two header fields are not only convenient for users, they also make unsubscribing more secure since mail clients don't include them when forwarding a message.
 If you want to prevent others from unsubscribing you from a mailing list, you have to remove the unsubscribe link at the bottom of a message manually when you forward the message.